What is malware?

 - If possible, opt to view messages in text only

-10. Where can I find up-to-the-minute information about malware?
+10. Where can I learn more about malware and anti-malware software?

 Browse through malware-related vocabulary in a handy printable glossary.